Grosset Polish Hill Vineyard

 Grosset Adelaide Hills Vineyards

-Grosset Wines’ chardonnay, pinot noir and sauvignon blanc grapes are grown in three privately owned vineyards in the Adelaide Hills.
-In the early 1990’s Grosset was drawn to the intriguing high-acid fruit from these sites.
-Two are in the Piccadilly Valley, the second coldest place in South Australia and for that reason they can be accurately described as ‘marginal’.
+Grosset Wines’ chardonnay and pinot noir grapes are grown in two privately owned vineyards in the Adelaide Hills.
+Both are in the Piccadilly Valley, the second coldest place in South Australia and for that reason they can be accurately described as ‘marginal’.
 In terms of quality however, the rewards of working with such challenging sites have proved to be substantial.

 It is often asked; if the Grosset Spring Releases are all but sold out by Christmas each year, then what else is there to do?
 Each season brings with it a crucial stage in the winemaking process.